 In addition to the three-week research course, AKIRP also offered paid internship positions designed to gain hands-on research skills and experience in health research.
 The interns are exposed to a variety of trainings, events, projects, and programs over a five to seven week period.

-Dr. Jordan Lewis (Director, National Resource Center for Alaska Native Elders, University of Alaska Anchorage) and Amy Modig (Alaska Native Leader, RurAL CAP) at the Community Engagement in Research poster session.
+Dr. Jordan Lewis (Director, National Resource Center for Alaska Native Elders, University of Alaska Anchorage) and Amy Modig (Alaska Native Leader, RurAL CAP) at the Community

 Memorable Quotes from Participants